TOWARD A DIFFERENT

 Billions of human lives spended chasing a chimera, that is, an happiness that can never be achieved, chasing an infinity of trends and status symbols, trying to adapt to a non-human reality, that of the habitat-city, an abominable lottery where very few people can win.
 Let's remember that in nature it wins cooperation, not the competition: Social Darwinism is not a law of nature.

 Contemporary city is the graveyard of our spirit.
-And if we put "ecological vegetables" everywhere in the city, on the roofs of buildings, etc., nothing will change (a building is not automatically ecological just because we put plants on it).
-We are talking about "the sum that is never a sum", that is, a set of separate pieces, which are never related each other in no way:
+And if we put "ecological vegetables" everywhere in the city, on the roofs of buildings, etc., nothing will change.
+I am not reffering to hanging gardens or urban farms.
+But a building is not automatically ecological just because we put plants on it!
+We are talking about "the sum that is never a sum", that is, a set of separate pieces, which are never related each other in no way.
+In final, here is a metaphor of sum that never makes a sum: